Blotch3D/Blotch3D/README.md

 1 0\
 0 -1

-Below is a matrix to rotate an object counterclockwise by 90 degrees:
+Below is a matrix to rotate a model counterclockwise by 90 degrees:

 0 -1\
 1 0